Kevlar Ballistic Panels

 Kevlar KM2 – enhanced ballistic resistance for armor applications

 Applications Bullet Resistant Kevlar

-The application most well known is as a protective material.
+The application most well known is as a protective and bulletproof material.
 Para-aramids are a critical component in the personal protection in the US Army (as well as many other countries) in everything from combat helmets to ballistic vests.
 In helmets, the nature of the material helps stop bullets and refracts them to avoid cranial injury.

 Its lightweight nature makes it convenient for soldier use.
-Kevlar panels are also used within armored vehicles and even some aircraft to prevent spall from explosive shells.
+Kevlar ballistic panels are also used within armored vehicles and even some aircraft to prevent spall from explosive shells.
 Another popular application of Kevlar is in manufacturing bomb blankets.
 Its low weight allows civilians to carry it easily.

 In addition to protection from bullets used by SWAT and military personnel, Kevlar is also used by firefighters for its high heat resistance.

 Residential Kevlar Panel Installation

 Kevlar sheets are effective in residential safe room applications.
 Contractors can conveniently add Kevlar panels to residential walls, fitting panels between the wall’s studs for high-level bullet resistance.

 The low weight of para-aramid Kevlar ballistic panels – much less than other ballistic materials – makes them a good choice for bulletproofing doors and other moveable items.

 There are some downsides to using Kevlar for armoring your safe room walls.
 While they stop bullets and knife attacks, they may not prevent all forms of forced entry attacks.
 Their flexible nature makes them susceptible to prying and possibly being pulled right out of the wall if another reinforcement isn’t present.